linkedin/LiTr/README.md

 In its current iteration LiTr supports:
  - changing resolution and/or bitrate of a video track(s)
- - changing bitrate of an audio track(s)
+ - changing sampling rate, channel count and/or bitrate of an audio track(s)
  - overlaying bitmap watermark onto video track(s)
  - applying different effects (brightness/contrast, saturation/hue, blur, etc.) to video pixels
  - including/excluding tracks, which allows muxing/demuxing tracks
  - transforming tracks individually (e.g. apply overlay to one video track, but not the other)
  - positioning source video frame arbitrarily onto target video frame
  - trimming video/audio
- - ability to create "empty" video, or a video out of single image
+ - creating "empty" video, or a video out of single image
- - ability to create preview bitmap(s) (with filters applied) at specific timestamp(s) (filmstrip)
+ - creating preview bitmap(s) (with filters applied) at specific timestamp(s) (filmstrip)
+ - writing raw audio into WAV container

 By default, LiTr uses Android MediaCodec stack for hardware accelerated decoding/encoding and OpenGL for rendering.
 It also uses MediaExtractor and MediaMuxer to read/write media.